 How is the subject and overall intent of this work a perfect example of French Realism?
 Although the work looks documentary, how does Courbet use the work as a form of social criticism?

-people, terms, and concepts: expression, idealization, painterly, expressive use of color, pathetic fallacy, contemporary, middle classes (bourgeoisie), working classes (proletariat), social criticism
+people, terms, and concepts: realism (vs. idealization), contemporary, middle classes (bourgeoisie), working classes (proletariat), social criticism

 • What are the main differences between Neo-classicism and Realism?
 What kind of subject-matter and form do Realists tend to choose?
 What were the Realists' attitude toward history-painting and idealization?

-• Be able to recognize an obvious example of Romanticism and/or Realism, and analyze the work (form and subject matter) to explain how you knew.
+• Be able to recognize an obvious example of Realism, and analyze the work (form and subject matter) to explain how you knew.